The Missing Variable: Socio-Technical Alignment in Risk Evaluation: Introduction

 \section{Introduction}

-The integration of AI systems as a decision-support tool for human operators in safety-critical systems may offer significant potential to enhance system safety.
-This evolution, however, compels regulators to require rigorous risk assessment and management throughout the system lifecycle, as outlined in emerging standards and legislation \citep{euaiactEuropeanUnionArtificial2024, iso/iectr5469:2024ArtificialIntelligenceFunctional2024}.
-While researchers increasingly recognize AI-enabled systems as complex systems which require system-theoretic approaches \citep{dobbeSystemSafetyArtificial2022, lootzRiskManagementUncertainty2025}, this understanding is not yet fully incorporated in established risk evaluation practices.
-Although methods like system-theoretic process analysis (STPA) are being adopted for risk identification in complex systems \citep{koesslerRiskAssessmentAGI2023}, the socio-technical attributes which are complex interaction between human, technical, and organizational elements are not represented in existing risk expressions.
+The integration of AI systems as decision-support tools for human operators in safety-critical systems holds potential for enhancing overall system safety.
+For instance, by predicting the dispersion of hazardous gases, an AI system can provide operators with advance warning, enabling timely intervention to prevent severe accidents or avoid costly emergency shutdowns.
+This diffusion of AI systems, however, compels regulators to require rigorous risk assessment and management throughout the system lifecycle, as outlined in emerging standards and legislation \citep{euaiactEuropeanUnionArtificial2024, iso/iectr5469:2024ArtificialIntelligenceFunctional2024}.
+While researchers increasingly recognize AI-enabled systems as complex systems which require system-theoretic approaches \citep{dobbeSystemSafetyArtificial2022a, lootzRiskManagementUncertainty2025}, this understanding is not yet fully incorporated in established risk evaluation practices.
+Although methods like system-theoretic process analysis (STPA) are being adopted for risk identification in complex systems \citep{koesslerRiskAssessmentAGI2023}, the socio-technical attributes which are complex interaction between human, technical, and organizational elements are not explicitly represented in existing risk equations.
 This work addresses the missing consideration of socio-technical attributes in the risk expression by introducing a novel socio-technical variable.
-Focusing on AI-enabled safety-critical systems where AI systems assists human operators, we analyze the current methods for risk evaluation and propose extending the foundational risk equation with a novel socio-technical alignment variable.
-This work seeks to formally incorporate the critical influence of interaction between human, technical, and organizational elements into the quantitative evaluation of risk.
+Focusing on AI-enabled systems where AI systems assist human operators, we analyze the current methods for risk evaluation and propose extending the foundational risk equation with a novel socio-technical alignment variable.
+This work seeks to formally incorporate the critical influence of interaction between human, technical, and organizational elements into the evaluation of risk for AI-enabled systems.